 Can I retake the ALEKS PPL Assessment?
-Yes, you may take up to 5 Placement Assessments.
-However, to make each attempt worthwhile, it is important that you spend time working in your ALEKS Prep and Learning Module between Placement Assessments so that you can improve your skills.
-Unlike the SAT or ACT, you cannot improve your results by simply re-taking the assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten or to learn new material.
+Yes, you may take up to 5 attempts.
+However, to make each attempt worthwhile, it is important that you spend time working in your ALEKS Prep and Learning Module between assessments so that you can improve your skills.
+U

-Can I retake the ALEKS Placement Assessment immediately?
-You must wait 48 hours between Placement Assessments.
-There is generally no benefit to re-taking the Placement Assessment immediately after completing a prior attempt.
-You cannot improve your results by simply re-taking the Placement Assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.
+Can I retake the ALEKS Assessment immediately?
+You must wait 48 hours between assessments.
+There is generally no benefit to re-taking the assessment immediately after completing a prior attempt.
+You cannot improve your results by simply re-taking the assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.

-Must I work in my ALEKS Prep and Learning Module between Placement Assessments?
+Must I work in my ALEKS Prep and Learning Module between assessments?

-You can retake the Placement assessment up to four additional times to improve your score.
+You can retake the assessment up to four additional times to improve your score.
 (The highest score will be used for math placement).
-Students are required to work in the Prep and Learning Modules for a specific amount of time prior to each Placement Assessment to increase success.
+Students are required to work in the Prep and Learning Modules for a specific amount of time prior to each assessment to increase success.

-- 4th attempt: Before taking your 4th attempt, you must wait 48 hours and spend an additional 5 hours in a Prep and Learning Module.
+- 4 th attempt: Before taking your 4 th attempt, you must wait 48 hours and spend an additional 3 hours in a Prep and Learning Module.

 What are ALEKS Knowledge Checks?
 While working in a Prep and Learning Module, you will periodically complete a Knowledge Check to make sure you have mastered the topics you gained in Learning Mode.
 If you do not show mastery during the Knowledge Check, the topics will be added back into your Learning Pie so you can review them again.